Jemima Shore: Television

-Fraser's creation has been the basis of two television series which were broadcast in the United Kingdom: the 1978 Armchair Thriller serial Quiet as a Nun with Maria Aitken as Jemima Shore, and an omnibus series, Jemima Shore Investigates, starring Patricia Hodge in the title role.
-The series was produced by Thames Television for the ITV network in 1983.
-One series of twelve episodes was made.
+Fraser's character has been the basis of two television series which were broadcast in the United Kingdom: the 1978 Armchair Thriller six-part serial Quiet as a Nun with Maria Aitken as Jemima Shore, and a twelve episode omnibus series in 1983, Jemima Shore Investigates, starring Patricia Hodge in the title role.
+Both series were produced by Thames Television for the ITV network.